Parti Québécois: Lévesque and first government

-In the 1976 provincial election, the Parti Québécois won government for the first time, taking 71 of the 110 seats available.
+In the 1976 provincial election, the Parti Québécois won government for the first time and took 71 of the 110 seats available.
 Lévesque became the Premier of Quebec.
 This provided cause for celebration among many French-speaking Quebecers, while it resulted in an acceleration of the migration of the province's Anglophone population and related economic activity toward Toronto.

 The first PQ government was known as the "republic of professors" because of the large number of scholars in Lévesque's cabinet.
 The PQ was the first government to recognize the rights of Aboriginal peoples to self-determination, insofar as this self-determination did not affect the territorial integrity of Quebec.
 The PQ passed laws on public consultations and the financing of political parties, which ensured equal financing of political parties and limited contributions by individuals to $3000.
 However, the most prominent legacy of the PQ is the Charter of the French Language (Bill 101), a framework law which defines the linguistic primacy of French and seeks to make French the common public language of Quebec.
 It allowed the advancement of francophones towards management roles, until then largely out of their reach.
 Despite the fact that 85% of the population spoke French and most of them did not understand English, the language of management was English in most medium and large businesses.
-Critics, both Francophone and Anglophone, have however criticized the charter for restraining citizens' linguistic school choice, as it forbids immigrants and Quebecers of French descent from attending English-language schools funded by the state (private schools remained an option for those who could afford tuition).
+Critics, both Francophone and Anglophone, have however criticized the charter for restraining citizens' linguistic school choice, as it only permits anglophones to attend English-language schools funded by the state (private schools remained an option for those who could afford tuition).
 The Parti Québécois initiated the 1980 Quebec referendum seeking a mandate to begin negotiation for sovereignty-association.
 It was rejected by 60 per cent of voters.

 The party was re-elected in the 1981 election, but in November 1984 it experienced the most severe internal crisis of its existence.
 Lévesque wanted to focus on governing Quebec rather than sovereignty, and also wanted to adopt a more conciliatory approach on constitutional issues.
 This angered the more ardent sovereigntists, known as the purs et durs.
 Lévesque was forced to resign as a result.
 In September 1985, the party leadership election chose Pierre-Marc Johnson as his successor.

-Despite its social-democratic past, the PQ failed to gain admission into the Socialist International, after the membership application was vetoed by the federal New Democratic Party.
+Despite its social democratic past, the PQ failed to gain admission into the Socialist International, after the membership application was vetoed by the federal New Democratic Party.

-1985 defeat

 The PQ led by Johnson was defeated by the Quebec Liberal Party in the 1985 election that saw Robert Bourassa return as premier.
 The Liberals served in office for two terms and attempted to negotiate a constitutional settlement with the rest of Canada but with the failure of the Meech Lake Accord and the Charlottetown Accord, two packages of proposed amendments to the Canadian constitution, the question of Quebec's status remained unresolved and the Quebec sovereignty movement revived.